Tennessee Car Shipping: 2026 Costs & Routes

 A designated (adult) must be present at pickup and delivery.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle's condition.
 Learn more about designating someone else to pick up your car.

-Sometimes, pickup or delivery at a specific address isn't possible due to road restrictions, narrow streets, or safety concerns.
-When that happens, our carrier will work with you to find a nearby alternative—like a local gas station or parking lot—that works for everyone.
+That said, we believe in being transparent: sometimes pickup or delivery at your exact address isn't feasible due to road conditions, parking restrictions, or safety concerns.
+If that happens, your carrier will contact you to arrange a nearby alternative location, like a local gas station or parking lot.
+We'll never leave you guessing—we'll work with you directly to find a solution that works.

 We transport sedans, SUVs, pickup trucks, electric vehicles, vans and motorcycles across all 48 continental states + Hawaii.
 Our services even provide shipment for golf carts, ATVs, or RVs.
 We can ship vehicles that don't run so long as the vehicle can roll, brake, and steer, and that you can provide the carrier with a key to the vehicle.
 The only exception is boats, which we do not transport.